adamsorbie/unix_course-2020-02-14/README.md

 #### Adapted from Introduction to the Unix shell for biologists by Konrad U. Förstner: https://github.com/konrad/2017-03-29-Software_Carpentry_Munich_Teaching_Material/edit/master/Unix_Shell/Unix_Shell_Handout.md

 #### Adam Sorbie

 # to do

 * finish editing text
-* change genes.csv to something more relevant for target audience e.g. mapping file from 16S experiment
 * include use case - extracting OTU sequences from fasta file
 * show example of script used for analysis like RNA seq and explain what's going on/see if people can work it out
 * add contents and link to each section